 The Tiree 10k & Half Marathon is an annual event on the Hebridean island of Tiree.
 Known for its un-spoilt beaches, clean air, sunshine, crystal waters and relaxed pace of life – Tiree is a fantastic place to come and run.
 We welcome all abilities whether you walk, jog, run, or race for a podium spot.
 Tiree is about enjoying the outdoors, the challenge of the race, encouraging each other, and embracing the stunning Hebridean environment you’re about to run through.

-The Tiree 10k started in 2006 and has grown to be a much anticipated event on the island calendar.
-We added the Half Marathon in 2013 and it’s proved itself to be a really popular event.
+The Tiree 10k & Half Marathon started in 2006 and has grown to be a much anticipated event on the island calendar.
 Visiting runners are welcome along with local residents and we’ve had people travel from as far as Slovakia and Brazil just to do the race.
-The atmosphere is friendly and continues into the night with the legendary Trail West dance at An Talla.
+The atmosphere is friendly and continues into the night with the legendary dance at An Talla.
 There’s a prizegiving in the evening with prizes for top overall results, age groups, teams and some spot prizes.

-Trail West Dance: Doors open 8pm.
+Evening Dance: Doors open 8pm.
 “The best dance of the year!”
 Tickets available at registration and throughout the day.
+Priority given to runners.
 This really is one of the best nights of the year, and it usually sells out so get your tickets early.
 There’s a licensed bar so entry to the dance is for ages 14 and over (any under 18’s must be accompanied by an adult).

 Getting to Tiree: If you’re not sure how to get to Tiree then have a look at the About page on this website.
 There’s a ferry service from Oban and a plane from Glasgow which both arrive on Saturday with sufficient time for you to get to the start line.
 There’s a return service on Sunday.